Banca Italiana per la Cina: The End of the Banca Italiana per la Cina

-On July 2, 1947, the assembly of the Credito Italiano deliberated the transfer of the legal domicile of the bank from Shanghai to Vaduz in Lichtenstein, under the denomination of Italianische Bank für China.
+On July 2, 1947, the assembly of the Credito Italiano deliberated the transfer of the legal domicile of the bank from Shanghai to Vaduz in Liechtenstein, under the denomination of Italianische Bank für China.
 Two years later, in 1949, the banking institution was renamed Società per Iniziative Finanziarie, Bancarie e Commerciali (SINIT), declaring the de facto end of the experience of the only wholly Italian-owned bank incorporated in China until today.

 After that experience, a long time passed before an Italian bank began operating in China again.
 In 1996, the Banca di Roma was the first Italian bank to open a fully operational branch in Shanghai.
 Due to a complex and unexpected situation, the mother company later merged into UniCredit group in 2008; the latter coincidentally found itself leading business activities in China from the same city that it had left more than half a century earlier.